 Staged development of the transport network will need to respond to the spatial release of various land uses within the RJP.
 That is, the internal transport network will need to be developed to facilitate land release within the precinct.
-Despite the the uncertainty around the staged uptake of land in the RJP, for the purpose of this transport assessment, Stage 1 of the precinct development has been assumed to occur by 2026, with the development of the proposed land uses complete by that time.
-The 2031 CSTM has been used to assess the implications of the Stage 1 development on the road network adjacent to the RJP.
+Despite the uncertainty around the staged uptake of land in the RJP, for the purpose of this transport assessment, Stage 1 and 2 of the precinct development has been assumed to occur by 2021, with the development of the proposed land uses complete by that time.
+Similarly, the Ultimate land use scenario is assumed to be realised by 2041.